-For all models that SMOKE supports except MAQSIP, use of PinG sources is optional.
-MAQSIP does not include a released PinG implementation.
+For all models that SMOKE supports use of PinG sources is optional.
 Some models may have limitations on the number of PinG sources supported, and you must make sure that these limitations are met; SMOKE does not automatically compare with these limitations, if any.

 For CMAQ, SMOKE will output a STACK_GROUPS file from the Elevpoint program and a PINGTS[S|L] file from the Smkmerge program to support PinG.
-For UAM-style processing,

-SMOKE will flag PinG sources in the ASCII elevated file created by Smkmerge, and should be used with the SMK ASCIIELEV YN option set to Y to create this ASCII elevated file.
+For UAM-style processing, SMOKE will flag PinG sources in the ASCII elevated file created by Smkmerge, and should be used with the SMK_ASCIIELEV_YN option set to Y to create this ASCII elevated file.

-• SMK_SOURCE: See description in Section 6.2.3.2, "Input Environment Variables" [221]
+• SMK_SOURCE: See description in Section 6.2.3.2, "Input Environment Variables" [219]